 - Tadpoles of the Southeastern United States Coastal Plain (USGS)

-Georgia blind salamanders (Haideotrition wallacei, ST) reside in aquatic caves and subterranean springs in Northwest Florida.
+The Georgia blind salamanders (Haideotrition wallacei, ST) resides in aquatic caves and subterranean springs in northwest Florida.
 Their localized distribution and specialized habitat make them vulnerable to water pollution from runoff, agriculture waste, fertilizers, and erosion.

 The flatwoods salamander has been identified as two distinct species: frosted (Ambystoma cingulatum, FT) and reticulated (Ambystoma bishopi, FE).
 Both species reside in longleaf and slash pine flatwoods where there is a diverse herbaceous groundcover, but they occupy different geographic regions.
-Reticulated flatwoods reside in the western panhandle, whereas the frosted resides east of the Apalachicola River.
+Reticulated flatwoods salamanders reside in the western panhandle, whereas the frosted salamanders reside east of the Apalachicola River.

-Sand skinks (Neoseps reynoldi, FT) are burrowing lizards that are gray and light brown with reduced limbs and a narrow snout.
-They are endemic to Central Florida and use xeric habitats with open sandy patches, such as rosemary scrub, scrubby flatwoods, sand pine and oak scrubs, and turkey oak ridges.
+The sand skink (Neoseps reynoldi, FT) is a burrowing lizard that is endemic to central Florida and uses xeric habitats with open sandy patches, such as rosemary scrub, scrubby flatwoods, sand pine and oak scrubs, and turkey oak ridges.
 They are most active during the breeding season from March through May.
 The primary threat to this species is habitat loss.

-Bluetail mole skinks (Eumeces egregius lividus, FT) are lizards found in Highlands, Polk, and Osceola counties in Central Florida.
-They have a brown body with a bright blue tail and light-colored lines on its sides.
-Bluetail mole skinks burrow in loose sand found in xeric habitats.
+The bluetail mole skink (Eumeces egregius lividus, FT) is a lizard found in Highlands, Polk, and Osceola counties in central Florida.
+They burrow in loose sand found in xeric habitats.
 Their main threat is habitat loss from agricultural, residential, and commercial development.

-To monitor for these species, coverboards and pitfall traps are the suggested methods of surveying.
+Coverboards and pitfall traps are the suggested methods of surveying for these species.
 Avoiding occupied skink habitats is the best way to minimize and avoid potential impacts.
-This includes limiting road access and activities that cause soil compaction (e.g. use of heavy equipment) surrounding these areas.
+This includes limiting road access and activities that cause soil compaction surrounding these areas.
 For more information on avoidance, minimization, and mitigation, please refer to the USFWS Conservation and Consultation Guide.

 The alligator snapping turtle is a large turtle characterized by its massive head, hooked beak, and three ridges along its carapace.
-Three species are recognized in Florida: Suwannee alligator snapping turtle (Macrochelys suwanniensis, ST), alligator snapping turtle (M. temminckii), and Apalachicola alligator snapping turtle (M. apalachicolae).
+Three species are recognized in Florida: Suwannee alligator snapping turtle (Macrochelys suwanniensis, ST), alligator snapping turtle (M. temminckii), and Apalachicola alligator snapping turtle (M. apalachicolae) but only the Suwannee alligator snapping turtle remains listed as Threatened in Florida.
 Alligator snapping turtles inhabit river systems that drain into the Gulf of Mexico from the Escambia River to the Suwannee River System.

 The Barbour’s map turtle (Graptemys barbouri, ST) is a smaller turtle with distinct ridges going down the central portion of the shell.
 Females can be quite large and lack the distinct ridges characteristic of males and juveniles.
 They are mostly found in the Apalachicola River System, but observations have also been made in the Ochlockonee and Choctawhatchee river systems.